-O
+U

-First Year Fall Spring
+First Year Fa ll Spring

-GEB Social Science (select) 3
+Select Social Science 1,2 3

-GEC Humanities (select) 3
+Select Humanities 1,2 3

-GED 101,102 English Composition; English Composition II 3
+ENGL 101,102 Composition I and Composition II 3

-GEE Human Health and Well Being (select)1 2

-CHEM 200,201 Introduction to Chemical Principles & Lab
+CHEM 200,201 Introduction to Chemical Principles and Lab 4

 CHEM 210 General and Inorganic Chemistry 3

 ENGR 102 Engineering Graphics

-MATH 150,250 Calculus I and II4 4
+MATH 150,250 Calculus I 3 and IL4 4

-$\overline{16}$ 18
+, 16

-Second Year Fall Spring
+Second Year Fa dl Spring

-GEA 115 Introductory Biology
+Select Fine Arts ^{1,2}

-GEB Social Science (select) 3
+Select Social Science ^{1,2} - 3

-GEC Humanities (select) 3
+Select Humanities ^{1,2} 3

-GED 153 Public Speaking 3
+SPCM 101 Introduction to Oral Communication ^{1,2} 3

-ENGR 222 Computational Methods for Engineers
+ENGR 222 Computational Methods for Engineers 2

 ENGR 260a,b Mechanics of Rigid Bodies (Statics and Dynamics) 2 3

-MATH 251,305 Calculus III & Differential Equations I 3
+MATH 251,305 Calculus III and Differential Equations I 3

-PHYS 205a,b University Physics 3
+PHYS 205a,b University Physics 3 3

-PHYS 255a,b University Physics Lab 1
+PHYS 255a,b University Physics Lab 1 1

-, $\overline{17}$ 16
+, $\frac{17}{17}$ 16

-See "General Education," p.
-43. Transfer students without a baccalaureate-oriented associate degree will be required to take some specific General Education courses.
-It is recommended that such students contact the College of Engineering advisement office for information on approved General Education courses.
+1 See "University Core Curriculum," p.
+39. Transfer students without a baccalaureate-oriented associate degree will be required to take some specific university core curriculum courses.
+It is recommended that such students contact the College of Engineering advisement office for information on approved university core curriculum courses.

-Accreditation standards require that students transferring with a baccalaureate-oriented associate degree will need 16 semester hours of social sciences and humanities; 6 or 7 semester hours of oral and written communications, and 18 semester hours of basic science before graduation from SIUC.
+Accreditation standards require that students transferring with a baccalaureate-oriented associate degree will need 16 semester hours of social sciences, fine arts, and humanities; 6 or 7 semester hours of oral and written communications; and 32 semester hours of mathematics and basic science before graduation from SIUC.
 A 300-level social science or humanities course, building on a discipline already completed, must be taken at SIUC or at another senior institution.
-In general, this means that a maximum of 13 semester hours of social sciences and humanities from a community college will be counted toward this 16-hour requirement.
+In general, this means that a maximum of 13 semester hours of social sciences, fine arts and humanities from a community college will be counted toward this 16-hour requirement.